pa2si/tortuga/README.md

-v 0.17.4
+v 0.17.5

 What's new:

+- Event Modal: some formating
+- Event SlickComp: centerpadding now 60px
-- Event Modal: date and direction put into one line
+- single Event page formatted with date and location on the bottom
-- Program: implemented a logic that when clicking "show less" we get to the anchor at the start of the program

 Done: